 Our rowers donate at least 25% of the donations they raise to the Manhattan Area Habitat for Humanity.
-The rest of our proceeds will offset the costs of Spring Break Training Camp held at Baylor University in Waco, TX, and/or the costs of spring competition travel.
+The rest of our proceeds will offset the costs of the Summer season and/or the costs of competition travel.

 Why you should support rowing!